lucasaugustus/parafacs/README.md

 # parafacs
-A project for factoring "parafactorial" numbers (those between n! ± n)
+A project for factoring "parafactorial" numbers (those between n! ± n) and reporting them to FactorDB